 Decided to take a leave of absence?

-Once you have made a decision to withdraw from a current semester (Fall 2016) or to withdraw permanently from the college you must notify Dean Liz Derickson.
+Once you have made a decision to withdraw from a current semester from the college for the duration of the semester, you must notify Dean Liz Derickson.
 Send Dean Derickson a timely email message with the following content:

-- your planned semester of return, if any and if known - e.g. Fall 2017
+- your planned semester of return, if any and if known - e.g. Spring 2020

 - the name of the dean with whom you consulted on your leave plans, if any

-- the reason for your leave (medical, travel, personal, other - you can keep it very brief)
+- the reason for your leave - e.g. health, personal, other - you can keep it very brief

 - your planned departure date from campus, if you are leaving during a semester